Jianningli/voxel_rearrangement/readme.md

-### Learning to Rearrange Voxels in BinarySegmentation Masks for Smooth Manifold Triangulation
+### Learning to Rearrange Voxels in Binary Segmentation Masks for Smooth Manifold Triangulation